adi-devv/VIC---Proj/README.md

-#Attempt at creating a voice recognising Jarvis like AI.
-Currently only the keypress-lockdown works.
+# Attempt at creating a smart AI.

 Currently:
 No AI as of now.
 Just closes system on pressing a shortcut.